AlexMarvelo/Ciklum-JS-Internship-task/readme.md

 # Ciklum JS Internship test
 This is a task project for Ciklum JS Internship 2016<br>
+Markup page consists of different parts of other sites.<br>
-Project is available on [gh-pages](https://alexmarvelo.github.io/Mixed-homepage/)
+Project is available on [gh-pages](https://alexmarvelo.github.io/Ciklum-JS-internship-test)

 ---